Deseteral/shelter-rampage/README.md

 ## Instructions
 Use `WASD` to move, look around using mouse and shoot using `LEFT MOUSE BUTTON` or `SPACE`.

+Your job is to clear the floor from enemies.
+When you do that you will proceed to the next floor.

 Bullets and enemies hits can hurt you.
 Your health is represented in top-left corner of the screen.

 Your gun has unlimited ammo but shotting can overheat it - when that happens you will have to wait for it to cool down.